pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The new property values are specified by possibly multiple ``--property``/``-p`` command options.

 For details, see :ref:`Specifying CIM property and parameter values`.

-Note that key properties cannot be modified, as per :term:`DSP0004`.
+Key properties cannot be modified, as per :term:`DSP0004`.

 The ``--propertylist``/``--pl`` command option allows restricting the set of properties to be modified.
 It is supported for consistency with the